MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 ## Key strategies

-The primary objective of consolidation isn't just reduction, but optimization.
-It involves restructuring workloads, resources, and team roles to achieve maximum cost efficiency.
-Unlike waste elimination, consolidation isn’t a direct process.
-It comes with certain trade-offs and risks.
+The primary objective of consolidation is optimization, not reduction.
+Consolidation involves restructuring workloads, resources, and team roles to achieve maximum cost efficiency.
+Unlike [eliminating workload waste](eliminate-waste.md), consolidation is a process that requires careful consideration.
+Almost every consolidation efforts has trade-offs and potential risks.
+However, consolidation efforts can have a significant positive affect on cost optimization.
 It's important to analyze both the potential benefits and the associated trade-offs.
 All consolidation strategies follow a similar blueprint:

 - *Assessment*: Begin with a thorough evaluation to identify areas where consolidation might be advantageous.
 - *Identification and evaluation*: Pinpoint and assess potential consolidation targets to understand if the potential cost benefits, along with other trade-offs, justify the effort needed for consolidation.